-Want to know what Steve Jobs thought was the ultimate key in achieving success?
+Want to know what Steve Jobs thought was the ultimate key to achieving success?

-And this belief is even more important today than it was years ago.
-At your fingertips is a literal world of information and entertainment.
-So, it’s no wonder we all have such wandering minds nowadays.
+I believe this belief is more important today than it was years ago.
+Information and entertainment are available easily at your fingertips.
+So, it’s no wonder we all have such a wandering mind nowadays.

 Table of Contents